 For the minor in mathematics, a student must take a minimum of 18 semester hours in mathematics, including MAT 315 and an additional three semester hours in courses at the 300 or 400 level.
 Students majoring in computer science, chemistry, or biology may count MAT 222, 223 and 315 toward a major or minor in mathematics.
 Students double majoring in mathematics and computer science may take an additional three semester hours at the 300 or 400 level instead of taking both MAT 491, 492, 493 and CS 491, 492, 493.

-Mathematics Mi SH
+Mathematics Minor Requirements SH

-MAT 315 3
+MAT 315 Linear Algebra 3

-Upper Level Mat 3
+Upper Level Mathematics Electives (300-level or above) 3

-Mathematics Ele 12
+Mathematics Electives (200-level or above) 12

 TOTAL 18

 Mathematics Placement Exam